GiladFine/ImageApproximation/README.md

 # ImageApproximation
-An SGD Implementation of the Image Approximation using Polygons optimization problem
+A Genetic Implementation of the Image Approximation using Polygons optimization problem